The eighth edition of Latin Wave: New Films from Latin America takes place May 2–5, with a group of new films premiering at the MFAH.

 Houston, TX 77005

-$10 general admission; $8 MFAH members, seniors and students.
+$10 general admission; $8 MFAH members and seniors; free for students.

 All events are subject to change due to weather or other concerns.
 Please check with the venue or organization to ensure an event is taking place as scheduled.